Marko Pantelić: Hertha BSC

-After securing a loan move to Hertha for €250,000 on 31 August 2005, the last day of the transfer window, he went on to score 11 goals in 28 league matches during the 2005–06 season.
-In April 2006, he permanently moved to Hertha for an additional €1.5 million fee and soon established himself as one of the most formidable strikers in the Hertha squad.

-Right after getting signed permanently, he responded with an even better season with 14 goals from 32 matches in the 2006–07 season.
-The 2007–08 season brought more steady play with 13 goals from 28 league matches.
-The next season, Pantelic was often benched in favor of Andriy Voronin as Hertha contended for the Bundesliga title.
-Hertha fell short, finishing in 4th place.
+After securing a loan move to Hertha for €250,000 on 31 August 2005, the last day of the summer transfer window that year, he went on to score 11 goals in 28 league matches during the 2005–06 season.
+In April 2006, he signed for Hertha Berlin permanently for an additional €1.5 million fee and soon established himself as one of the most formidable strikers in its squad.
+Shortly afterwards, Pantelić scored 14 goals from 32 matches in the 2006–07 season and 13 goals for 28 matches in 2007–08 season.
+In the 2008–09 season, he had limited playing time in favour of Andriy Voronin as Hertha contended for the Bundesliga title.
+The club fell short, having finished fourth place.

-On 17 March 2009, Pantelić denied that he had held talks with any other clubs and coupled with his refusal to sign a new contract with the club, he became a free agent during the summer 2009.
+On 17 March 2009, Pantelić denied that he had held talks with any other clubs and refused sign a new contract with Hertha Berlin.
+He became a free agent in summer 2009.

-Ajax
+Later career

-On 1 September 2009, after completing several medical tests, Pantelić signed a one-year contract with Dutch side Ajax, and was given the number 9 shirt.
-During the season, Pantelić scored 16 goals and delivered 9 assists in 25 league matches.
-Following the season, Pantelić expressed his desire to sign a new contract with Ajax, preferably a multi-year deal, however Ajax preferred a one-year deal.
-Pantelić did not accept the Ajax offer of a one-year deal with an option of another, because he wanted a sure future for his family.
-Ajax signed Mounir El Hamdaoui as his successor.
+On 1 September 2009, after completing several medical tests, Pantelić signed a one-year contract with Dutch club Ajax, and was given the number 9 shirt.
+During the season, he scored sixteen goals and delivered nine assists in 25 league matches.
+Following the season, Pantelić expressed his desire to sign a new contract with Ajax, which the club preferred a one-year contract.
+He ended up refusing a one-year contract contact with an option of another to focus on his family.

-Olympiacos

 On 21 August 2010, Pantelić joined Olympiacos on a free transfer.
 He signed a two-year contract worth €1.6 million per year.
-He scored his first goal against Panserraikos.
-On 11 December 2011, Pantelić managed to score four goals and to secure a victory against Kerkyra.
+Pantelić scored his first goal against Panserraikos.
+On 11 December 2011, Pantelić scored four goals and to secure a victory against Kerkyra.

+Pantelić retired from football in 2013.
+In 2021, he revealed that his reason to retire was due to strained relationship with the Serbian football culture.

 International career

-Though he debuted for the national team in a friendly match against Poland in 2003, Pantelić started getting more frequent call-ups only in 2006 when he was almost 28 years of age.

-In June 2010, he was selected in Serbia's squad for the 2010 FIFA World Cup, where he appeared in group stage matches against Ghana and Australia.
+Pantelić debuted for the national team in a friendly match against Poland in 2003, In 2010, he was selected in Serbia's squad for the 2010 FIFA World Cup, appearing in group stage matches against Ghana and Australia.
 He scored his first World Cup goal against Australia in a 2–1 loss.

-Pantelić also scored three goals in the UEFA Euro 2012 qualifiers.
-He has not featured for his country since the failed UEFA Euro 2012 campaign.
-He totalled 10 goals in 43 caps.
+Pantelić also scored three goals in the UEFA Euro 2012 qualifying.
+He has not featured for his country since their failure to qualify for the corresponding final tournament.
+Pantelić earned 43 international appearances and ten goals in total.